-The Commission welcomes the support from of the Austrian authorities to the Digital Services Act initiative proposal, as expressly confirmed in the notification message, as well as in the replies to the Commission's request for further information.
-The Commission also welcomes the commitment by the Austrian authorities to duly adapt any national rules that would will overlap with the Digital Services Act once it enters into force.
+The Commission welcomes the support of the Austrian authorities to the Digital Services Act initiative, as expressly confirmed in the notification message, as well as in the replies to the Commission service's request for supplementary information.
+The Commission also welcomes the commitment by the Austrian authorities to duly adapt any national rules that will overlap with the Digital Services Act once it enters into force.